-Upon completion of renovations, the subject project will offer one- and two-bedroom units to senior households (ages 62+) earning up to 60% of Area Median Household Income (AMHI).
-Within the Site PMA, we identified five Low-Income Housing Tax Credit (LIHTC) projects, other than the subject development.
-However, two of these five LIHTC developments also operate with a project-based subsidy and a third only offers three- and four-bedroom single-family homes.
+Upon completion of renovations, the subject project will offer one-, two- and three-bedroom units to family households (general-occupancy) earning up to 60% of Area Median Household Income (AMHI).
+Within the Site PMA, we identified six Low-Income Housing Tax Credit (LIHTC) projects.
+However, two of these LIHTC developments also operate with a project-based subsidy and another non-subsidized LIHTC project is age-restricted.
 As such, only two of the Tax Credit properties identified within the Site PMA have been utilized for comparison purposes.

-Due to the limited amount of comparable LIHTC product within the Site PMA, we identified and surveyed two additional LIHTC properties located outside of the Site PMA, but within the nearby region.
+Due to the limited amount of comparable LIHTC project within the Site PMA, we identified and surveyed an additional LIHTC property located outside of the Site PMA, but within the nearby region.

-Note that the comparable properties located outside of the Site PMA will derive demographic support from a different geographic area compared to the subject project.
+Note that the comparable property located outside of the Site PMA will derive demographic support from a different geographic area compared to the subject project.
 As such, these properties will not compete directly with the subject project and have been considered for comparison purposes only.

-All four comparable properties and the subject property are illustrated in the following table.
+All three comparable properties and the subject property are illustrated in the following table.